tbidne/clc-stackage/README.md

 1. Rebase changes, mandated by your proposal, atop of `ghc-9.8` branch.
 2. Compile a patched GHC, say, `~/ghc/_build/stage1/bin/ghc`.
 3. `git clone https://github.com/Bodigrim/clc-stackage`, then `cd clc-stackage`.
-4. Run `cabal build -w ~/ghc/_build/stage1/bin/ghc --keep-going` and wait for a long time.
+4. Run `cabal build clc-stackage -w ~/ghc/_build/stage1/bin/ghc --keep-going` and wait for a long time.
   * On a recent Macbook Air it takes around 12 hours, YMMV.
   * You can interrupt `cabal` at any time and rerun again later.
   * Consider setting `--jobs` to retain free CPU cores for other tasks.